 Categorised in Health & Wellbeing

-Following my post on supporting children with sensory processing disorders (such as ADHD, autism, and dyspraxia) whilst home-schooling, I thought it might be helpful to say more about how you can introduce the types of sensory strategies good SENCOs use in your home environment.
+Following my post on supporting children with sensory processing disorders (such as ADHD, autism, and dyspraxia) whilst home-schooling, I’ve been thinking it might be helpful to say more about how you can introduce high level SENCO sensory strategies at home.

 As most carers of children with sensory processing disorders are familiar with the term ‘sensory diet’, I’ll start there.
 For those that aren’t, typically, a sensory diet is a list of sensory strategies to do with the person you care for throughout their day.

 If you have seen a sensory diet, you may have used it with varying degrees of success.
 Or, you may have started with good intentions, but forgotten about the diet by lunch time.
 Don’t worry, this is actually pretty typical!
-It can be done though.
+You can do it, with a little expert insight.

 Let’s start with some definitions of the terms occupational therapists use when prescribing sensory strategies …